 How can you take English language arts, social studies, science, and maths and turn it into a fun learning activity?
 Let me be fully transparent; we can play a table-top, role-playing game (TTRPG).
 Students in the third grade just finished reading a non-fiction text introducing tornadoes and the Enhanced Fujita Scale (how destructive a tornado is).
 In social studies we are currently discussing how communities help one another, land forms, and weather patterns.
 Obviously science is incorporated into the mix because of weather and new terms such as updraft, funnel cloud, and Fujita Scale.
 Mathematics shows up when using the dice to add, subtract, multiply, and divide required moves with the role-playing story.
 Today the students had an adventure where they needed to get to safety from an EF4 tornado, make it safely through the school to the cafeteria (the rats were running the hallways), return from being blown 35 miles away riding a cow!, and help feed seventeen additional people!
 All of the students did well with their maths and critical thinking skills.
 I am proud of their story-telling ability and we will foster this type of learning for engagement!

-26 days ago, Melissa Smith
+2 months ago, Melissa Smith

 The third and fourth grade were blessed with some high schoolers yesterday!
 Bailey, Sawyer, and Jeremiah came to help build Lego Robots!
 The students have finished a section in science on simple machines, now we are working on complex machines and engineering.
 As I have not put these robots together I asked if there was someone who may want to come and help, we were fortunate enough to have Bailey, Sawyer, and Jeremiah who were more than willing to come and collaborate with the younger students on this fun STEAM activity!

-26 days ago, Melissa Smith
+2 months ago, Melissa Smith

 Today marked our first day at the National FFA Convention in Indianapolis!
 We started the afternoon by joining nearly 64,000 other members and guests at Lucas Oil Stadium for Opening Session 1A, where keynote speaker A’ric Jackson delivered a message about overcoming the limits people place on us, and the limits we place on ourselves.
 He reminded everyone that attitude and self-belief matter, and that sometimes you just have to say to the opportunities that come your way rather than just staying in our self-created 'box'.
 His energy and message set a perfect tone for the week ahead.
 After the session, we took some time to let the students burn off energy at a jump park, complete with trampolines, and obstacle courses, and even FFA member vs. Advisor volleyball and basketball games.
 It was a fun way to unwind after a long travel stretch and a busy first day in the city.
 The week is off to a great start, and our students are already taking in lessons, experiences, and memories that will last long after the trip is over.

-26 days ago, Mr. Rose
+2 months ago, Mr. Rose

 Grover FFA’s second day on the road to the National FFA Convention was packed with learning and new experiences.